-Benefits – the GC/CM feeds into the design process by providing input on costing, schedules and constructability.
-This leads better cooperative team approach.
+Benefits – the GC/CM feeds into the design process by providing input on cost, schedules and constructability.
+This leads to better cooperative team approach.
 By the start of construction costs and schedules are set therefore minimizing change orders.

 Drawbacks – the GC/CM approach will have fees associated with pre-construction services.
 In theory these fees will be negated by the delivery of a product that is delivered within budget, on schedule and to the owner’s expectations.

 In this concept the owner contracts with a single source to provide both the design and construction services.
 The contractor will engage a designer.